Travel Tips

 Safari Tips

-Not obligatory, but a tip for exceptional service would be appreciated.
-A minimum suggested tip of $8-12 per person / per day to your driver guide is usually appropriate.
-If you are on a camping safari, the suggested minimum tip for your cook is $6-10 per person / per day.
+If you are on a camping safari, it is felt that your cook should be tipped in similar measure to your safari guide (as they work as a team).
 At most lodges/camps there is a tip box at the front desk.
 We recommend that you use the tip box instead of tipping individuals so that everyone who made your experience enjoyable can share, even those behind the scenes.
 At most lodges and camps, someone will carry your luggage and you might feel compelled to tip them separately but that is up to you.
 Regarding other activities such as a canoe safari, bike ride, cultural visit, etc. each particular guide or company has been paid by Access 2 Tanzania but in some cases you might feel compelled to offer a tip for exceptional service.
 In that case, it is purely a personal decision, but you might think of something in the range of $5 to $20 per group depending on the amount and level of service.These are general guidelines and you should feel free to tip as you see appropriate.
 Ask your guide in other instances if you are not sure whether to tip.

 Kilimanjaro Tips